 To be eligible for primary certification in Clinical Pathology/Laboratory Medicine, candidates must meet the criteria below:

-- Satisfactorily complete a one-year internship in an AOA approved training program, or training equivalent to an internship as determined by the AOA Council on Postdoctoral Training.
+- Satisfactorily complete a one-year internship in an AOA-approved or ACGME-accredited training program, or training equivalent to an internship as determined by the AOA Council on Postdoctoral Training.

-- Satisfactorily complete three years of AOA-approved residency training in clinical pathology/laboratory medicine, or four years of AOA-approved training in combined anatomic pathology and laboratory medicine.
+- Satisfactorily complete three years of AOA-approved or ACGME-accredited residency training in clinical pathology/laboratory medicine, or four years of AOA-approved or ACGME-accredited training in combined anatomic pathology and laboratory medicine.

 - Successfully sit for and pass all sections of the certification examination.

 - Hold an active license to practice in a state or territory or Canada.